rspeer/langcodes/README.md

 * You'll find Mandarin Chinese tagged as `cmn` on Wiktionary, but many other resources would call the same language `zh`.
 * Chinese is written in different scripts in different territories.
 Some software distinguishes the script.
 Other software distinguishes the territory.
 The result is that `zh-CN` and `zh-Hans` are used interchangeably, as are `zh-TW` and `zh-Hant`, even though occasionally you'll need something different such as `zh-HK` or `zh-Latn-pinyin`.
 * The Indonesian (`id`) and Malaysian (`ms` or `zsm`) languages are mutually intelligible.
+* `jp` is not a language code.
+(The language code for Japanese is `ja`, but people confuse it with the country code for Japan.)

 One way to know is to read IETF standards and Unicode technical reports.
 Another way is to use a library that implements those standards and guidelines